kazurayam/UsingMaterialsInKatalonStudio/README.md

 ### notes

-1. The `TC01_starter` shows that you have to explicitly specify the file path where to save the screenshot like this:
+1. Following lines in `TC01_starter` shows that you have to explicitly specify the file path where to save the screenshot:
 ```
 Path pngFile = tmpDir.resolve('TC01_screenshot.png')
 WebUI.takeScreenshot(pngFile.toFile().toString())
 ```
 1. The `TC01_starter` script does not depend on the `Materials` library at all.
 This test case is the starting point.
 From now on, we will modify the code step-by-step to make use of the `Materials` feature.
-1. This test case newly creates a directory under under the project directory: `UsingMaterialsInKatalonStudio/tmp`.
-Unfortunately Katalon Studio GUI does not allow you to view the added `tmp` directory.
+1. This test case newly creates a directory under the project directory like: `UsingMaterialsInKatalonStudio/tmp`.
+1. Unfortunately Katalon Studio GUI does not allow you to view the added `tmp` directory.
 Instead you need to use other tools (Windows Explorer, Mac Finder, or Terminal, Emacs, vim, Atom, etc).
 1. In the `TC01_starter` script, `java.nio.Path`, `java.nio.Paths` and `java.nio.Files` are used extensively.
 This is Java 8 way of dealing with file paths.